harrycresswell/hc/content/articles/building-a-contact-form-with-zapier.md

 Have you ever felt overwhelmed by the amount of server side code it takes to get a simple contact form working on a website?

-I'm still trying to forget the number of hours i've spent in _dev monkey mode_, fumbling around late at night with PHP, not really knowing what hell I was doing. 😡
+I'm still trying to forget the number of hours i've spent in _dev monkey mode_, fumbling around late at night with PHP, not really knowing what hell I was doing.

 What a bore.
-It should be easier right?
+It should be easier right? :rage:

 In this article we’re going to look at how to build a super simple contact form using [Zapier](https://zapier.com/).
 Forget about the server side code — php i'm looking at you — because our form doesn't need it.